VivianRiver/ExpressForms/README.md

 is slow and incompatible with Entity Framework, which I use a lot.

 In the next release, I plan to give "Filters" the same customizability that "Inputs" have.

 ***

-ExpressForms-0.6.1, released September 6, 2013, is primarily a bug-fix release.
-There was a bug that sometimes caused certain column of data to not display when using custom column headers.
-This is fixed.

-Also, the code that infers a key property has been modified so that in the absence of a key propery, ExpressForms will still display data, but won't update the data without the key.
-This is useful when working with SQL views, for instance.

-***